-In 2001, after serving eight years as instrumental and vocal music director at Lebanon NH High School, I joined Century 21 Energy Shield Realty as a real estate agent in New Hampshire and Vermont.
+In 2001, after serving eight years as instrumental and vocal music director at Lebanon NH High School, I became a licensed New Hampshire and Vermont REALTOR.
 I am still involved in music.
 I’ve served as music director for a number of North Country Community Theatre productions at the Lebanon Opera House including “Pajama Game”, “Brigadoon”, “Pirates Of Penzance”, “Fiddler On The Roof”, “Singin’ In The Rain”, “Carousel”, “Rent”, and “Jesus Christ, Superstar”.
 I still play clarinet occasionally and was until recently Music Director of a fine choral group, the Bel Canto Chamber Singers.
 I sing in the Thetford Chamber Singers and Vermont Chamber Artists.

 Please feel free to contact me for your real estate needs in Lebanon, Hanover, or any NH or VT community in the Upper Connecticut river Valley.
 Regardless of whether I am working as a BUYER or as a SELLER AGENT, I’ll offer honest, attentive service.